 Baked Mathari ~ Baked Indian Crackers

 Winters are really depressing with short days.
 To top it, this year Mother Nature is making it worse with overcast skies almost every day.
 Today was no exception.
 It was cloudy and rained most of the day.
-I was wondering how on earth was I going to take pictures for my blog, today?
-To my utter surprise, pictures turned out pretty decent!
+I was wondering how on earth am I going to take photos today for the blog post?
+To my surprise, photos came out pretty decent!
 In fact, I am very pleased with the first picture.
-I guess I need to play around a bit more with my camera to figure out the right technique to get decent pictures even on gloomy days with hardly any sunlight, such as today.
-I am hoping we will have more sunshine in the new year.
+I guess I needs to play around a bit more with my camera to figure out the right technique to get decent pictures even on gloomy days with hardly any sunlight.

-- 4 tbsp.
-Vegetable Shortening chilled (I used 3 tbsp.
-Olive Oil)
+- 4 tbsp Vegetable Shortening I used 3 tbsp Olive Oil

 - 2 Large Baking Sheets

-- Cookie cutter ~ Biscuit Cutter ~ Small bowl (I used the bowl in the pictures above)
+- Cookie cutter ~ Biscuit Cutter ~ Small bowl (I used the steel cup in the pictures above)

 - Rolling Pin